 Hello, my name is Lopez.
 I’m a big Guild Wars 2 fan.
 Before Guild Wars 2, I played an extensive amount of MMORPGs.
 In World of Warcraft, I was a multi-season gladiator on my Death Knight.
 In Rift, I was a max-rank mage that usually ran a 51 warlock build.
 In Star Wars: The Old Republic, I was a high-ranked balance sage.

 Now, in Guild Wars 2, I’m a condition necromancer.
-One of the most exciting features in Guild Wars 2 for me is the world vs. world, and I’ve spent a bulk of my game time taking keeps and defeating players in the Eternal Battlegrounds and borderlands.
-Now, I think my experience from other games and Guild Wars 2 has given me enough knowledge to write a guide on world vs. world.
-This guide is entirely built around condition necromancer in world vs. world, not structured PvP.
-Specifically, this build is mainly for roaming, meaning small group engagements.
-Because of the amount of condition cleansing in the game, this build is not good in zerg vs. zerg fights, but that’s not its purpose.
+Two of the most exciting features in Guild Wars 2 for me are world vs. world and structured PvP.
+As someone who’s consistently on the ladder for solo and team queues, I think my experience Guild Wars 2 has given me enough knowledge to write a guide on world vs. world and structured player vs. player.
+Specifically, this build is mainly for roaming and small team fights.
+It can also hold its own in zerg vs. zerg fights, but that’s not its purpose.

 Table of Contents